tirtho/CognitiveDocumentTranslationApp/README.md

 4. Create an Azure Spring Boot Web App in App Service
 5. Create an Azure Cognitive Document Translation API Service instance

+A few assumptions in the code are below -

+The source files in the Blob Store are in a subfolder.
+For example, the files could be kept in <source container name>/english folder (for documents in English).
+This way you can keep different categories of files in different sub folders.
+But the assumption here is that all files for translation are kept in a sub folder in the container and NOT in the root.

+The translated files are placed in a subfolder <src language>-<target language> folder.
+For example if you are translating a file named MyDocs.pdf from English to Spanish, the translated file will be placed in <target container name>/en-es/MyDocs.pdf.
+The target subfolder en-es must exist beforehand.

 ### The Function App Setting
 The code for the two Azure Functions are in the [translationFunctions][translationFunctionsFolder] folder.
 If you want to run it locally (from say VSCode), you have to create your own local.settings.json file in the [translationFunctions][translationFunctionsFolder] folder so it can connect with the Blob Store, the Azure Cognitive Translation API Service and Cosmos DB.
 Below is a sample local.settings.json.
 ```